Medicine Doctorate-WWAMI (MD)

 Registration Restrictions: Admission to WWAMI MD program

-MD A604 Introduction to Medicine, Health & Society 1 Credit
+MD A604 Medicine, Health and Society I 1 Credit

 Introduces core concepts needed for clinical practice in the changing healthcare environment.
 Explores areas related to humanism in medicine, including the themes of ethics, health systems, systems improvements, health equity, diversity, social determinants of health, and global population and public health.